Brutheron/Brutheron/README.md

 ## 🎯 I'm currently focusing on...

-Improving my skills in JavaScript, React and Next.js, enough to consider myself a front-end developer
+Creating usefull websites to show as a portfolio.

 ## 💼 Projects